OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-07.md

 ## Matthew 7:20

-So then, you will know them by their fruits.
+Thus, by their fruits you will recognise them.

 ---

 ## Matthew 7:21

-Not everyone who says to Me, ‘Lord, Lord,’ will enter the kingdom of heaven,
-but the one who does the will of My Father who is in heaven will enter.
+“Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven.

 ## Matthew 7:22

-Many will say to Me on that day,
-‘Lord, Lord, did we not prophesy in Your name,
-and in Your name cast out demons,
-and in Your name perform many miracles?’
+Many will say to me on that day, ‘Lord, Lord, did we not prophesy in your name, and in your name cast out demons, and in your name perform many miracles?’

 ## Matthew 7:23

-And then I will declare to them,
-‘I never knew you; leave Me, you who practise lawlessness.’
+Then I will declare to them, ‘I never knew you; depart from me, you who practise lawlessness.’

 ---

 ## Matthew 7:24

-Therefore, everyone who hears these words of Mine and acts on them,
-will be like a wise man who built his house on the rock.
+“Therefore, everyone who hears these words of mine and acts on them is like a wise man who built his house on the rock.

 ## Matthew 7:25

-And the rain fell and the floods came, and the winds blew and slammed against that house;
-and yet it did not fall, for it had been founded on the rock.
+The rain fell, the floods came, and the winds blew and beat against that house; yet it did not fall, because it was founded on the rock.

 ## Matthew 7:26

-And everyone who hears these words of Mine and does not act on them,
-will be like a foolish man who built his house on the sand.
+But everyone who hears these words of mine and does not act on them is like a foolish man who built his house on the sand.

 ## Matthew 7:27

-And the rain fell and the floods came, and the winds blew and slammed against that house;
+The rain fell, the floods came, and the winds blew and beat against that house, and it fell with a great crash.”
-and it fell—and its collapse was great.”

 ---

 ## Matthew 7:28

-When Jesus had finished these words, the crowds were amazed at His teaching;
+When Jesus had finished these sayings, the crowds were amazed at his teaching;

 ## Matthew 7:29

-for He was teaching them as one who had authority, and not as their scribes.
+for he taught as one having authority, and not as their scribes.